 The GEF and the GEF International Waters Focal Area

-The Global Environment Facility (GEF) (www.thegef.org) unites 182 member governments — in partnership with international institutions, non-governmental organizations, and the private sector — to address global environmental issues.
+The Global Environment Facility (GEF) (www.thegef.org) unites 183 member governments—in partnership with international institutions, non-governmental organizations, and the private sector—to address global environmental issues.
 An independent financial organization, the GEF provides grants to developing countries and countries with economies in transition, for projects related to biodiversity, climate change, international waters, land degradation, the ozone layer, and persistent organic pollutants.
 These projects benefit the global environment, linking local, national, and global environmental challenges and promoting sustainable livelihoods.

-The GEF International Waters (IW) focal area targets transboundary water systems, such as shared river basins, lakes, groundwater and large marine ecosystems.
-The IW portfolio comprises 242 projects to date and some US$1.4 billion of GEF grants invested in 149 different countries.
-This investment has leveraged approximately US$8.4 billion in co-financing.
+The GEF International Waters (IW) focal area targets transboundary water systems, such as shared river basins, lakes, groundwater and Large Marine Ecosystems.
+The cumulative 25-year GEF IW portfolio consists of 242 projects with about US$1.5 billion of GEF grants and $8.7 billion in co-finance invested in 170 GEF recipient countries.
 Since the inception of the GEF in 1991, the IW portfolio has delivered substantive results and replicable experiences to be scaled up and mainstreamed globally.

-The GEF IW Conference objectives are to facilitate cross-sectoral and portfolio-wide learning and experience sharing.
-It strives to solicit advice from the existing GEF IW portfolio on burning issues, and to assist in building participant capacity in key management and technical areas.
+The GEF Biennial International Waters Conference (IWC) is the signature learning event for the GEF IW portfolio.
+The IWC objectives are to facilitate cross-sectoral and portfolio-wide learning and experience sharing.
+They strive to solicit advice from the existing GEF IW portfolio on burning issues, and to assist in building participant capacity in key management and technical areas.
 Participants sum up progress achieved and also look to the future of programming within and beyond the GEF IW focal area.

-The IWC7 convened 208 participants, including GEF IW project managers, representatives of beneficiary countries, non-governmental organizations, transboundary management institutions, UN Agencies, and the private sector.
-Participants were invited by the GEF Agencies implementing IW projects.
+The IWC convenes about 300 participants, comprising GEF IW project managers, representatives of beneficiary countries, non-governmental organizations, transboundary management institutions, UN Agencies and the private sector.
+Collectively, the participants will represent about 90 active GEF IW projects, 80 countries and the various GEF Agencies.
+Participants are invited by the GEF Agencies implementing GEF IW projects.